kube-burner/kube-burner/docs/ocp.md

 ## Node density workloads

-The workloads of this family create a single namespace with a set of Pods, Deployments Services, depending onf the workload.
+The workloads of this family create a single namespace with a set of Pods, Deployments Services, depending on the workload.

 ### node-density